MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 ![Module3Chapter2step9imb](images/module3chapter2step9imb.PNG)

-11. Import the custom package called SharingAssetCollection which can be downloaded [here.](https://github.com/microsoft/MixedRealityLearning/releases/download/Sharing_2/SharingAssetCollection.unitypackage)
+11. Import the custom package called SharingAssetCollection which can be downloaded [here.](https://github.com/microsoft/MixedRealityLearning/releases/tag/development)

 ![Module3Chapter2step12im](images/module3chapter2step11im.PNG)

 12. In the Project panel, go to the Prefabs folder.
 In next few steps you implement a few prefabs into the scene.
-In the Prefabs folder, click and drag the prefab, DebugWindow into the hierarchy.
-Once finished, save the project by clckin File, then Save or press Control+S.
+In the Prefabs folder, click and drag the prefab, Debug Window into the hierarchy.
+Once finished, save the project by clicking File, then Save or press Control+S.

 ![Module3Chapter2step12im](images/module3chapter2step12im.PNG)